Luksos9/PythonSQL/MovieWatchList/README.md

 2. How to extract needed data from database using SELECT/WHERE.

 3. How to use UPDATE query (example in: def watch_movie(title))

+4. Using efficiently datetime module and it's classes / functions.